cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     ``popexpiretime:`` -1

-        The number of days advertised as being the minimum a message may be left on the POP server before it is deleted (via the CAPA command, defined in the POP3 Extension Mechanism, which some clients may support).
+        The duration advertised as being the minimum a message may be left on the POP server before it is deleted (via the CAPA command, defined in the POP3 Extension Mechanism, which some clients may support).
+This duration has a granularity of whole days, with partial days truncated (so e.g. "45m" is effectively "0d").
 "NEVER", the default, may be specified with a negative number.

         The Cyrus POP3 server never deletes mail, no matter what the value of this parameter is.
 However, if a site implements a less liberal policy, it needs to change this parameter accordingly.

+        For backward compatibility, if no unit is specified, days is assumed.

     .. endblob popexpiretime

     .. startblob popminpoll

-    ``popminpoll:`` 0
+    ``popminpoll:`` <none>

-        Set the minimum amount of time the server forces users to wait between successive POP logins, in minutes.
+        Set the minimum amount of time the server forces users to wait between successive POP logins.

+        For backward compatibility, if no unit is specified, minutes is assumed.

     .. endblob popminpoll